 - 1. Reserve for meetings (face-to-face or teleconferences) the discussion of complex or controversial topics. - 2.
 Always have every member (voting or non) in copy during discussion, so all are informed and have a chance to participate. - 3.
-When revising documents, use revision control.
+When revising documents, use revision control and possible collaborative editing tools like Google Docs on a Google drive.